MaxAtkinson/ProductsAPI/README.md

 - Run `npm install` to install node modules.
 - Edit `settings.js` and update it with your local MySQL credentials.
-- Run `node migrations.js` to create the database schema and insert data.
+- Run `node data/migrations` from the root to create the database schema and insert data.
-- Run `node app.js` to start the API on port 5000.
+- Run `node app` to start the API on port 5000.

 ## Send requests